openwdl/wdl/SPEC.md

 There are three variants of this function:

-1. `File join_paths(File|String, String)`: Joins together exactly two paths.
+1. `File join_paths(File, String)`: Joins together exactly two paths.
 The first path may be either absolute or relative and must specify a directory; the second path is relative to the first path and may specify a file or directory.
 2. `File join_paths(File, Array[String]+)`: Joins together any number of relative paths with a base path.
 The first argument may be either an absolute or a relative path and must specify a directory.
 The paths in the second array argument must all be relative.
 The *last* element may specify a file or directory; all other elements must specify a directory.
 3. `File join_paths(Array[String]+)`: Joins together any number of paths.
 The array must not be empty.
 The *first* element of the array may be either absolute or relative; subsequent path(s) must be relative.
 The *last* element may specify a file or directory; all other elements must specify a directory.

-An absolute path starts with `/` and indicates that the path is relative to the root of the container in which the task is executed.
+An absolute path starts with `/` and indicates that the path is relative to the root of the environment in which the task is executed.
+Only the first path may be absolute.
+If any subsequent paths are absolute, it is an error.

 A relative path does not start with `/` and indicates the path is relative to its parent directory.
 It is up to the execution engine to determine which directory to use as the parent when resolving relative paths; by default it is the working directory in which the task is executed.

 **Parameters**

-1. `File|String|Array[String]+`: Either a path or an array of paths.
+1. `File|Array[String]+`: Either a path or an array of paths.
-2. `String|Array[String]+`: A relative path or paths; only allowed if the first argument is not an array.
+2. `String|Array[String]+`: A relative path or paths; only allowed if the first argument is a `File`.

 **Returns**: A `File` representing an absolute path that results from joining all the paths in order (left-to-right), and resolving the resulting path against the default parent directory if it is relative.